 2018 KINGS ISLAND TICKET REQUESTS

-Kings Island will issue up to four (4) complimentary tickets to the news media personnel listed below who want to visit the park for a leisure visit on public operating days during the 2018 season from Opening Day through Labor Day, September 3, 2017.
-Requests may be submitted beginning February 1, 2018.
+Kings Island will issue up to four (4) complimentary tickets to the news media personnel listed below who want to visit the park for a leisure visit on public operating days during the 2018 season from Opening Day through Labor Day, September 3, 2018.

 These passes are limited to four (4) per person for one (1) visit during the season.
 Only full-time news media personnel and bloggers are eligible for these passes; promotions and advertising personnel are encouraged to call their promotions contact at the park for inquiries about tickets.
 A valid news media oulet email address must be provided with the request.